Ansonseti/BasicUtils/README.md

 **I.**
 1. Must have Nodejs installed or Hosting Services with Node.js installed For installing Node.JS go [here](https://nodejs.org/en/)
+2. You need npm installed
-2. You are required having a bot account
+3. You are required having a bot account